shapiromatron/hawc/docs/docs/development.md

 2. At the top, select the Actions menu ('...') -> Edit.
 3. At the bottom next to 'Save draft' the '^' dropdown and select 'Publish'.

+#### Configure root site
+Now that we have created a new 'HAWC Documentation' root page, we still need to configure Wagtail to use this page as the root URL for our site.

+1. In the Wagtail Admin, navigate to the Settings tab, then Sites.
+2. In the upper right hand corner, select 'Add a site'.
+3. Fill in the required information and set as default site.
+4. In a new browser, navigate to `/docs/pages` to view the new 'HAWC Documentation' root page!